 First, the user compares current hydrologic conditions at the LOI to ecological flow criteria to assess whether current conditions are likely altered, likely unaltered, or indeterminate.
-If current conditions are altered, the user proceeds to Steps 10-12, including evaluating opportunities to modify existing management practices to reduce alteration (Step 10), developing environmental flow recommendations that consider the need to balance ecological and non-ecological management objectives (Step 11), and identifying mitigation measures to reduce the effects of altered flow (Steps 11 and 12).
+If current conditions are altered relative to flow conditions in the absence of all human activity, the user proceeds to Steps 10-12, including evaluating opportunities to modify existing management practices to reduce alteration (Step 10), developing environmental flow recommendations that consider the need to balance ecological and non-ecological management objectives (Step 11), and identifying mitigation measures to reduce the effects of altered flow (Steps 11 and 12).
 For detailed methods on this analysis, see Appendix J.

-The assessment consists of the following steps:
+The assessment consists of the following steps (which are intended for non-peak flow metrics only):

 - 1. Obtain the list of ecological flow criteria for each functional flow metric range at the LOI (outputs of Sections A and B, defined in Step 7) - 2.
 Obtain current, daily flow data at each LOI from gage stations or hydrologic models - 3.
 Quantify values for functional flow metrics based on current conditions using the functional flow calculator at https://eflows.ucdavis.edu/hydrology (Appendix K) - 4.
-Assess hydrologic alteration (Appendix J) to identify which metrics do not currently meet the ecological flow criteria and quantify the direction and degree of alteration
+Assess hydrologic alteration to identify which metrics do not currently meet the ecological flow criteria and quantify the direction and degree of alteration.
+This can be done for all years combined or by water year type if there is sufficient data.

-Then, the user evaluates whether local observed flow conditions are likely unaltered, likely altered, or indeterminate by comparing present-day functional flow metric ranges to the ecological flow criteria defined in Step 7 (Figure 4.3):
+Then, the user evaluates whether local observed flow conditions are likely unaltered, likely altered, or indeterminate by comparing present-day functional flow metric ranges to the ecological flow criteria defined in Step 7.
+A flow alteration assessment approach has been developed for applications in which a user compares observed ranges of flow with predicted, natural ranges of functional flow metrics obtained from the California Natural Flows Database (Appendix J).
+In such cases, flow alteration status is determined according to the following rules (Figure 4.3):